-Imagine This #7 Imagine This #8 You are out to dinner with three other You are at a get together after work. couples.
-Conversation is going well Several co-workers have brought their with people moving in and out of friends.
-You overhear a group of a few several topics and sometimes the coworkers rating others that have whole group is talking, and other come to the party that don't work with times separated conversations you. happening.
-At one point you overhear one of the people tell a joke that you find to be homophobic and sexist.
-You look across the table and notice someone else looking uncomfortable, while some people laugh.
+Imagine This #7 Imagine This #8

+You are out to dinner with three other You are at a get together after work.

+couples.
+Conversation is going well with Several co-workers have brought their

+people moving in and out of several friends.
+You overhear a group of a few

+topics and sometimes the whole group is

+talking, and other times separated to the party that don't work with you.

+conversations happening.
+At one point

+you overhear one of the people tell a joke that you find to be homophobic and

+sexist.
+You look across the table and

+notice someone else looking

+uncomfortable, while some people

+laugh.